What is the thing which separates culture and framework?

 It’s pretty simple!
 When the development team talks about the tools to be built or used, it seems pretty simple and accessible.
 They often forget that people who are using these tools are complex.
 This is where the operations team comes in field and it becomes the history.

-With the help of DevOps Culture Attributes, one can easily solve this issue.
+With the help of Development and Operation (devops) Culture Attributes, one can easily solve this issue.
 Want to know how?

-Let’s check the vital steps to DevOps success!
+Let’s check the vital steps to Development and Operation (devops) success!

 Once you adopt a DevOps culture, both the team needs to communicate throughout the project about the product lifecycle, requirements, features, schedules, resources and whatever else might come up.